Aymmaann/LuneX/README.md

 - **AWS SES (Simple Email Service):**
   - Sending automated alerts for sudden price changes.

-### Useful BigQuery Analyses for Users
+### Useful BigQuery Queries for Users

+- **Shared Queries:** Analyze and combine multiple data points to uncover trends and insights across different coins and markets.
+- **Combined Scoring System:** Develop a unified scoring model that evaluates various metrics (e.g., price, volatility, trading volume) for each coin.
-- **Price Correlation Analysis:** Find relationships between different coins (e.g., how Bitcoin’s price affects altcoins).
+- **Correlation Analysis:** Identify relationships between different cryptocurrencies, such as how Bitcoin’s price movements influence altcoins.
-- **Whale Activity Detection:** Track large transactions and how they impact price volatility.
-- **Seasonal Trends:** Identify patterns like "weekend dips" or "Monday recoveries" based on historical data.
-- **Market Sentiment Analysis:** If combined with news/social media data, gauge sentiment around a coin.
-- **Exchange Liquidity Analysis:** Compare spreads across exchanges to find the best trading opportunities.
+- **Individual Coin Performance:** Track the historical performance of individual coins, including price fluctuations, volume, and market cap.
+- **Market Cap Exposure:** Assess how a user’s portfolio is exposed to different market cap categories (e.g., large-cap vs. small-cap cryptocurrencies).
+- **Performance Analysis:** Measure how different coins have performed over a set period, including trends in returns and volatility.
+- **Portfolio Risk:** Analyze the risk profile of a user's cryptocurrency portfolio based on diversification, volatility, and market exposure.
+- **Save Duration Analysis:** Evaluate the impact of holding a cryptocurrency over time, including changes in price and performance.
+- **Trending Analysis:** Identify the most popular coins and trends based on user behavior, market performance, and external factors like news and social media.

 ## Installation & Setup